internal header

 Who has perpetrated the abuse also is a factor in the effects on everyone.

 Intra-familial sexual abuse is abuse perpetrated by a family member.
-The family member may not be a blood or step / half relative, but could be someone who is considered ‘part of the family’, such as a godparent, mum, dad, aunty, uncle, babysitter or very close friend.
+The family member may be a blood relative, a step-parent/sibling, or could be someone who is considered ‘part of the family’, such as a godparent, babysitter or very close friend.

 This form of sexual abuse can put a tremendous strain on family relationships.
-Some members may find it hard to believe the person could perpetrate abuse; others may take sides while others may struggle to manage their divided loyalties towards the abuser and the survivor.
-It could also result in family separations leading to feelings of self-blame and guilt by yourself and your child.
+Some members of the family may find it hard to believe the person could perpetrate abuse; others may take sides, while others may struggle to manage their divided loyalties towards the abuser and the survivor.
+It could also result in family separations, leading to feelings of self-blame and guilt by yourself and your child.

 You and your partner

 It is important that you spend time together discussing each other’s feelings without other people in the family being around.
-It is ok to get external support for each of you and important that you get to talk to people who you trust and will listen to you.
-You child and the rest of the family need you both more than ever.
+It is ok to get external support for each of you, and it's important that you get to talk to people who you trust and will listen to you.
+Your child and the rest of the family need you both more than ever.

 Siblings

 It is important that you allow them time to share their thoughts and feelings, as you are doing with your child who has survived being sexually abused.
 They will have worries and possibly questions that need listening to and help in resolving or coming to terms with.
-They will need help with understanding that their brother or sister maybe be behaving differently.
-Possibly create moments in the day or at the weekend that they can do something nice together that isn’t too demanding or has high expectations of them both.
+They will need help with understanding that their brother or sister may be behaving differently.
+You could create moments in the day or at the weekend that they can do something nice together that isn’t too demanding or doesn't have too high expectations of them both.

 Barnardo's is a charity (216250 / SC037605) and a company limited by guarantee.